The Velociraptor CLI

 • velociraptor --help-long

-A huge number of command line flags and environment variables are supported - too many to show in the standard help listing.
+Velociraptor supports many command line flags and environment variables - too many to show in the standard help listing.
 To see all of these, set the environment variable DEBUG=1 before running the help command:

 DEBUG=1 velociraptor -h